 Skin Graft Surgery

-Skin grafts are an effective means of assisting wound healing when there has been a loss of skin due to conditions that involve disease, injuries including burns, or surgical removal of tumors.
-Some wounds may be too complex to heal without other more involved reconstructive techniques.
-In some situations, surgical procedures and other treatments (dressing changes and hydrotherapy) may be needed to prepare a wound for a skin graft.
+Skin grafting is a useful way to help in wound healing especially in areas where there was skin loss as a result of a disease, injuries such as burns, or surgical removal of tumors.
+Certain wounds may be too difficult to heal without involving any reconstructive techniques.
+Surgeries and other treatments (such as change of dressing and hydrotherapy) may be required in some situations to prepare a wound for a skin graft.

 Cutaneous (Skin) Flap

-The cutaneous (skin) flap is commonly used for repair or reconstruction of an open wound or a soft tissue deficit.
-It involves moving the skin (and potentially other soft tissues) from a donor site to the affected area.
-The skin flap maintains its own blood supply.
+For repair or reconstruction of an open wound or a soft tissue deficit, the cutaneous (skin) flap is frequently used.
+This is done by moving the skin (and potentially other soft tissues) from a donor site to the affected area.
+The skin flap is able to sustain its own blood supply.

 Skin Cancer Reconstruction